User Input Devices

 Some embedded devices have sensors to detect the presence of a user.
 Passive Infrared (PIR) Sensors detect the motion of large objects (i.e., human users, pets, cars) that have a higher IR temperature than the background's ambient temperature.
 They are widely used in security and lighting systems.
 They have a wide beam width angle and a range of several meters.
 In very hot weather they may not function correctly, if the objects to be detected are close to the ambient temperature.
 Sonar sensors can also be used as occupancy sensors.

 A small PIR sensor module from Adafruit.

 Two pots on the board can adjust the sensitivity level and the on time.

 Sparkfun Gesture Sensor breakout board

 Phones and Tablets often use a gesture sensor which detects a few simple hand and finger movements near the device.
 There is a code example in the cookbook for an older more expensive gesture sensor and a code example for the new Sparkfun APDS 9960 Gesture Sensor breakout.

 The IC on the Sparkfun board is also used in the Samsung Galaxy 5.

-The new USB Leap motion controller can even track complex finger gestures on both hands.
+The new USB Leap motion controller can even track complex finger gestures on both hands using two cameras.